trzy/ChatARKit/README.md

 ## Overview

 ChatARKit is an experiment to see whether [ChatGPT](https://chat.openai.com/chat) can be harnessed to write code using custom user-defined APIs.
-You can speak a prompt asking ChatARKit to place objects of a certain type on nearby planes, and perform some basic manipulations of their position, scale, and orientation.
+You can speak a prompt asking ChatARKit to place objects of a certain type on nearby planes and perform some basic manipulations of their position, scale, and orientation.
 More interactions could readily be added.
 Here are some sample prompts to try:

 - "Place a cube on the nearest plane."
 - "Place a spinning cube on the floor."